-On our visit, we have worn the Sorting Hat from Harry Potter, saw the last episode of The Drew Carey Show being filmed, found scenes from Hart of Dixie and Growing Pains, and photographed cars from dozens of Hollywood fame.
+On our visit, we wore the Sorting Hat from Harry Potter, saw the last episode of The Drew Carey Show being taped, found sets from Hart of Dixie and Growing Pains, and photographed cars from dozens of Hollywood fame.
 Much of the tour is phone and camera-free, so know this before you go.

 20. Drive PCH